rainbow-mind-machine/embarcadero-mind-machine/docs/installing.md

 application with Github, and give you credentials
-(one token and one secret token) that will allow you to connect to Github's API as the rainbow mind machine application that you are about to build.
+(one token and one secret token) that will allow you to connect to Github's API as the mind machine application that you are about to build.

 When you register your application you will get a token